Oxlac/MR.DM/README.md

 ## Getting Started

 MR.DM is a desktop application.
-It is available for Windows, Linux and Mac.
+It is available for Windows, Linux, and Mac.
 You can download the latest executable version from [github releases](https://github.com/oxlac/mr.dm/releases).
-Or you can build it from source with the following instructions.
+Or you can build it from the source with the following instructions.